exratione/thywill/doc/serverSetup.md

 Nginx.

 Varnish doesn't handle SSL traffic, so Stunnel is used to terminate HTTPS requests and pass them on as HTTP requests to Varnish.
+It is possible to distinguish between HTTP connections proxied by Stunnel and HTTP connections arriving directly from a client: Varnish redirects all such direct HTTP connections to HTTPS.

 Set Up Stunnel
 --------------